 The Ride Leader will bunch the group before proceeding, and “Corkers” will block traffic while the group moves through.
 Pay attention to the ride leader and support riders for directions.

 Chad Skaggs, Ride Marshal

 Families are welcome at the Tweed Ride!
 Pets and young children must stay with their parents.
 Pets must be able to ride with their owner; please do not ride with your pet running alongside.
 This is a pleasure ride, not a race; the pace is leisurely, and several long stops for refreshment are built into the day.
-Our ride will end before sunset.
+That said, children under the age of ten riding independently are unlikely to be able to keep the pace over the course of the day.
 Still have questions?
-Please feel free to get in touch at email@example.com.
+Please feel free to get in touch at firstname.lastname@example.org.